cforte7/Random-Event-Analysis/README.md

 ['type: 0', 'target: npc_dota_hero_axe', 'target_source: npc_dota_hero_axe', 'attacker_name: npc_dota_hero_phantom_assassin', 'damage_source: npc_dota_hero_phantom_assassin', 'is_attacker_illusion: 0', 'is_attacker_hero: 1', 'is_target_illusion: 0', 'is_target_hero: 1', 'is_visible_radiant: 1', 'is_visible_dire: 1', 'value: 24', 'value: 7466', 'timestamp: 2184.620', 'last_hits: 0']
 ```

   The dataset will also include entries not relevent to our analysis so a filter must be applied.
-Below is the iteration over the full dataset, where only entries with our character in question is the "attacker_name".
-If an entry meets this criteria, our value of interest (the damage dealt) will be added to the list ```dmg```
+Below is the iteration over the full dataset, where only entries of ```type: 0``` with our character in question as the "attacker_name" are included.
+If an entry meets this criteria, our value of interest (the damage dealt) will be added to the list ```dmg```.

 ```python
 for x in data:
   try: